 Campaign: Organising with Sydney's migrant communities on low-income access to affordable and renewable power.

-Involves: Supporting or organising a conversation event with food between February-May with Sydney's migrant & religious communities.
-Lead up to the first conference in June/July.
+Involves: Supporting or organising a conversation event with food with Sydney's migrant & religious communities.
+A Voices For Power conference happens at least once a year, bringing diverse communities together for action.

 Particularly: Pacific, Filipino, Vietnamese, Jewish, Muslim, Sikh, Hindu and Middle East Christian groups.